 What does it even mean - non-tracked?
-We have two kinds of astrophotography - tracked, and non-tracked.
-What it basically means, is if you use a device called an equatorial mount, or not.
+We have two kinds of astrophotography - tracked and non-tracked.
+It indicates whether you use a device called an equatorial mount or not.

-An equatorial mount, also known as a star tracker, is a device that compensates for the Earth rotation.
-This simply means that when you put your camera with your lens onto this device - onto the star tracker - it will go along with the night sky, and will actually "freeze" your image into your frame, so you won't get any star trails, and stars will be pin-point sharp.
+An equatorial mount, also known as a star tracker, is a device that compensates for the Earth's rotation.
+This means that when you put your camera with your lens onto this device - onto the star tracker - it will go along with the night sky and will actually "freeze" your image into your frame so that you won't get any star trails and stars will be pin-point sharp.

-So why do I recommend to go non-tracked way at the very beginning?
+So why do I recommend going the non-tracked way at the very beginning?

-Non-tracked astrophotography works very well with widefield lenses, and actually there is a very special one on the market - a very famous lens in the astrophotography community, the Rokinon 12mm f/2.0.
+Non-tracked astrophotography works very well with widefield lenses.
+However, you can consider an exceptional one on the market - a very famous lens in the astrophotography community, the Rokinon 12mm f/2.0.

-Fantastic lens, the best bang for the buck; this is actually my very first astrophotography lens, I use it from my day one (day zero?).
+This fantastic lens is the best bang for the buck; this is my first astrophotography lens; I have used it from day one (day zero?).
 The best budget lens you can buy for your non-tracked widefield astrophotography.
 I highly recommend it.